thaiqt0002/thaiqt0002/README.md

 - Eh, are you reading all the things above...?

-- Thank you for spending time reading my silly profile hehe.
-Im appreciate...
+- Thank you for spending time reading my silly profile hehehe...

 - Again, you guys are welcomed.
 Hope you find something useful in here